 Need a break from the heat?
 Grab a movie at the AMC theater or take the kids to the gigantic splash pad and playground.
 The playground includes a climbing area and a play area with a pirate theme.
 For an unusual treat, head to nearby Uncle Buck’s Fishbowl and Grill for some underwater bowling.

-When you’re done shopping, head south of Destin Commons to soak up the rays on Crystal Beach.
-With its pastel-colored beach cottages and sugar-white sands, it’s one of Destin’s finest beaches.
+When you’re done shopping, take the route south of Destin Commons to soak up the rays on Crystal Beach.
+With its pastel-colored beach cottages and sugar-white sands, it’s one of Destin’s finest beaches and a prime vacation destination.

 Gulfarium Marine Adventure Park

 Need some excitement for the kids?
-The Gulfarium Marine Adventure Park is a family-friendly destination just 10 minutes from Destin in Fort Walton Beach.
+The Gulfarium Marine Adventure Park is a family-friendly destination just a 10-minute drive away from Destin in Fort Walton Beach.

 At the Gulfarium Marine Adventure Park, the family will delight in seeing sea lions show off their tricks and watching the dolphins and trainers complete their demonstrations.
-You’ll learn plenty about these marvelous creatures here.
+Your entire travel crew will learn plenty about these marvelous creatures here through its exhibits, touch tank, and shows.

-Along the Expedition Trail, you’ll spot an array of other marine animals as well as turtles, alligators, and birds.
+Along the Expedition Trail route, you’ll spot an array of other marine animals, as well as turtles, alligators, and birds.
 Visit to learn more about the habitats and habits of these animals and more.

-Kids will enjoy how close they can get to all the animals and take part in Animal Encounters tours and activities.
+Kids will love how close they can get to all the animals in the aquarium’s Animal Encounters tours and activities.
+Highlights include up-close encounters with Atlantic bottlenose dolphins, stingrays, African penguins, and alligators.
+You can book your tickets for the experience in advance on the official website.

 Henderson Beach State Park

-Located along Florida’s Emerald Coast, the 200-acre Henderson Beach State Park is one of the best places to go in Destin.
+Located along Florida’s Emerald Coast just a short distance away, the 200-acre Henderson Beach State Park is one of Destin’s top excursions.
 The park offers plenty of fun activities, whether you visit for an hour or an entire week.

 Take a walk along the Henderson Beach State Park’s nature trail to explore the coastal dunes and spot wildlife and various endangered plants.
 The trail is even pet-friendly.
 Or jump on your bike and take a mile-long ride down the park’s paved road to marvel at its wild nature.